 Contributed by Kenny from Knycx Journeying

 S.E.A Aquarium – Singapore

-S.E.A. in Singapore is one of the best aquariums we have visited.
+S.E.A. in Singapore is one of the best aquariums we have visited and the largest in the world.
 Its located on Sentosa Island just next to Universal Studio and its an excellent alternative if you don’t like crazy rides or even more when it is rainy.

 The aquarium looks like its design for young visitors.
 It’s full of activities for children as well as touch pools and other educational places.